ArpitArya303/Galaxy-CNN/README.md

 Or if you prefer using my dataset where I have divided into train, validation and test sets:

 **[Galaxy-zoo-split](https://www.kaggle.com/datasets/arpitarya03/galaxy-zoo-split)**

+Note: The train and validation was performed on this dataset.
+The test set was not touched and if you want can check the model performance on it.

 **Path Instructions:**
 1. Download and extract the dataset.